robinlioret/gate-operator/doc/docs/index.md

 ## Solution

 To solve this issue, tools exists.
 ArgoCd, per example, provide SyncWaves and Hooks.
 However, it is only applicable on the application scope or, more recently, on the ApplicationSet scope.
 It's a partial solution.
-In the same way, Helm provides char hooks.
-But, again, it's only usable in the chart scope.

 These limitations make difficult to orchestrate larger workloads spread across multiple charts, applications, etc.

-Enters Gate Operator with a simple yet powerful concept to synergize with deployment tools (Helm, etc)
+Enters Gate Operator with a simple yet powerful concept to synergize with deployment tools like ArgoCD

 ## Concept